-Slovenia: Energy future is hydro and nuclear power13.
-July 2020. / SEE Energy News
+Slovenia: Energy future is hydro and nuclear power, SEE Energy News

 Hydro energy and nuclear power are key for Slovenia’s energy future, said Slovenian Minister of Environment Andrej Vizjak.
 Speaking at the renewable energy summit, Minister Vizjak said that it is impossible to imagine Slovenia’s energy futures without the planned construction of several hydropower plants and the second unit at nuclear power plant Krsko.